cube3power/atsd/forecasting/calendar_exceptions_testing.md

 ## Testing

-Testing allows to calculate forecasts based on data in the CSV file or in the text area.
+Testing allows the calculation of forecasts based on data in a CSV file or the text area.
 The database is not involved and the forecast is not saved.
-The first row in the CSV is ignored.
+The first row in the CSV is ignored because it should contains column headers.
+If column headers are not present, the first row of test data will be ignored.

 ![](resources/calendar_exceptions_testing_4.png)